Allan Neuwirth

 Allan Charles Neuwirth (born 1956) is an American screenwriter, producer, author, designer, and cartoonist known for his work in film, television, print, and as co-creator of the syndicated comic strip Chelsea Boys.

 Early life

 Neuwirth was born in Washington Heights, New York City, and raised in Manhattan, New Jersey, and Brooklyn.
 His mother, Bella Neuwirth (née Gajzt), born in Lublin but raised from infancy in Antwerp, Belgium, was a Holocaust survivor of the Auschwitz-Birkenau camps.
 His father, David Neuwirth, was a Jew from Cologne, Germany who fled the Nazi regime, escaping to the United States with most of his siblings.
-His younger sister, Risa Neuwirth, was born in Paterson, New Jersey.
+He has a younger sister.
 Neuwirth earned a Bachelor of Fine Arts degree in Communications Design in 1986 from Pratt Institute.

 Career

 Early career

-Neuwirth began his career as a staff artist in a specialty ad agency, Carluth Studios, where he prepared print ads for United Artists feature films.
+Neuwirth began his career as a staff artist in an ad agency, Carluth Studios, where he prepared print ads for United Artists feature films.
 As a freelancer, he drew editorial cartoons, illustrated magazine articles and animatics for TV commercials, designed posters for New York City's Phoenix Theatre's 1981-1982 season.